JustinHurley/InterviewPrep/Problems/797-AllPathsFromSourceToTarget.md

+---
+tags:
+- graph_traversal
+- depth_first_search
+- backtracking
+- queue
+---

 ### 797. All Paths from Source to Target
 Link: [here](https://leetcode.com/problems/all-paths-from-source-to-target/)
-#### Topics
-- Graph traversal
-- Depth-first-search
-- Backtracking
-- Queues

 #### Problem
 Given a directed acyclic graph (DAG) of n nodes labeled from 0 to `n - 1`, find all possible paths from node 0 to node `n - 1` and return them in any order.